persiandataset/Arshasb/README.md

 In this repository, Arshaseb (ancient Iranian name[ اَرشاسب ]) Persian OCR dataset  is located.
 This dataset contains 33,000 pages of Persian text, of which 7,000 pages have been published for free.<br>
+The words that are placed next to each other are interdependent and represent a concept. <br>
+More precisely, the placement of the words is meaningful, and this helps to use NLP techniques in the OCR process.<br>
 In this datasets, the position of each word is precisely labeled.
 Look at this sample:</br>
 <img src="https://github.com/persiandataset/Arshasb/blob/main/page_08734.png"></img>